mballeza/Syllabus-Prep/README.md

 [mballeza/Syllabus-Prep/tree/demo](https://github.com/mballeza/Syllabus-Prep/tree/demo)

-### Week 3 Update
+### Update 7/18/17

-#### Progress
+#### Current State

--Simple app for iOS 9.3 with a couple buttons.
+- Simple one-scene app for iOS 9.3 with one button for each level (10 total).

+  - Ear training only: each button plays a random interval, chord, or scale.

+  - Each level has its own set of intervals, chords, and/or scales based on the OMTA requirements.

 #### Limitations

--App crashes after mp3 file is played for top button.

--App opens a quicktime player for the second button.

-  -The intention for the play button is to play the sound on the same screen.

-  -This button was created for educational exploration of different tools in XCode.
+- MIDI note generation relies on a sleep call between notes.
+This is not ideal, and needs a better alternative in future updates.

+- Cannot yet separate the random generation between intervals, chords, and scales; i.e. a user wanted to study some level *n* and wanted to only play intervals and not chords or scales.

 #### To-do

+- Create unit tests.

+- Allow options to user to study single sets (intervals, chords, or scales individually).

+- Improve UI.

+  - Level selection moves to another scene.

+  - Info to indicate current study session: level, study set, etc.

+  - Navigation.

+### Week 3 Update - 7/15/17

+#### Current State

+- Simple app for iOS 9.3 with a couple buttons.

+#### Limitations

+- App crashes after mp3 file is played for top button.

+- App opens a quicktime player for the second button.

+  - The intention for the play button is to play the sound on the same screen.

+  - This button was created for educational exploration of different tools in XCode.

+#### To-do

--Learn more about how iOS app creation works.
+- Learn more about how iOS app creation works.

--Integrate the demo branch swift files into the xcode project on master branch.
+- Integrate the demo branch swift files into the xcode project on master branch.

 #### See demo branch for more information on the Week 3 Update

+## Useful Links

+- (link to OMTA syllabus test requirements)

+- (links to MIDI tools)

 #### The following is the rest of the template from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2